explanaria/explanaria.github.io/DOCUMENTATION_AND_PHILOSOPHY.md

 	    data: [1,2,3,4,5]
 	 });
 	 //data can also be an array of vectors: new EXP.Array({
 	    data: [[0,1,2],[3,4,5]]
 	});
     ```

 * EXP.HistoryRecorder

     Stores the last few outputs of an EXP.Transformation().
 Useful for adding a LineOutput trail behind a PointOutput, for example.

     Like a Transformation, this to be connected to a Domain to work, but it also acts as a Domain in its own right.
 If a HistoryRecorder's parent is an n-dimensional Domain, then the HistoryRecorder acts as an (n+1)-dimensional domain.
-Any child's `evaluateSelf()` will be called with n arguments, same as the input, but it'll be called `memoryLength` times per time the `HistoryRecorder`'s `evaluateSelf()` is called.
+Any child's `evaluateSelf()` will be called in the same way as if the child was connected to this domain's parent itself, with the same number of arguments, but for every time the `HistoryRecorder`'s `evaluateSelf()` is called, its childrens' `evaluateSelf()` function will be called `memoryLength` times.

     Parameters:
         * memoryLength: integer representing the number of past values to remember